friendlyantz/open-telemetry-sandbox/PRESSO.md

-## What is Observability? and why I decided to do this talk
+## A bit of Observability theory and why I decided to do this talk

-- [ ] : TikTok doesn't use tests
+- [ ] As a TDD fanboy, and a person who watch too much of David Farley, I was surprised to discover that TikTok doesn't use tests ?

 Observability lets us understand a system from the outside, by letting us ask questions about that system without knowing its inner workings.
 Furthermore, it allows us to easily troubleshoot and handle novel problems (i.e. “unknown unknowns”), and helps us answer the question, “Why is this happening?”